User login

 Network equipment

 • Cables and connectors.
-These link the computers, printers, servers and other equipment on your network.
+These link together the computers, printers, servers and other equipment on your network.

 • A router or switch.
 This manages network traffic, ensuring devices can communicate with each other.